 If you’re trying to get pregnant, or even planning to try to get pregnant, you might make the assumption that being ‘super-fertile’ is a good thing.
 It suggests that having lots of babies comes naturally, right?

 Sadly it’s not quite that simple.
-Super-fertility (or ‘hyperfertility’ as you may also see it referred to) is a term that has been given to describe a condition where a person’s endometrium is less selective and so allows many more embryos to implant, irrespective of their quality.
-As a result, the likelihood of a positive pregnancy test showing up for someone who is super-fertile is significantly higher than average.
+Super-fertility (or ‘hyperfertility’ as you may also see it referred to) is a term that has been given to describe a theoretical condition where a person’s endometrium is super-receptive and so allows many more embryos to implant, irrespective of their quality.
+As a result, the likelihood of a positive pregnancy test showing up for someone who is super-fertile is higher than average.

 As Professor Nick Macklon from Princess Anne Hospital explained to the BBC at the time, “Many affected women feel guilty that they are simply rejecting their pregnancy.
 But we have discovered it may not be because they cannot carry, [but] it is because they may simply be super-fertile, as they allow embryos which would normally not survive to implant.”

 This theory does not explain all miscarriages and Professor Siobhan Quenby from the RCOG warned that more research is needed to explore whether super-fertility can be tested for in women and therefore their receptiveness to embryos altered.
 However, there have been no further studies in the area published as yet.